reedwrogers/Personal-Projects/README.md

 # Projects Directory
 Hello!
-This repository contains my list of completed and scheduled projects I would like to do.
+This repository contains my list of completed projects as well as ones I am interested in attempting in the future.

 ## Collection of personal projects